 The WLAQ Emergent Woman Lawyer of the Year award recognises women who has been admitted as a legal practitioner for five years or less as at the date of the Awards or, if not admitted, who has completed a law degree not more than seven years ago.
-Previous winners include Genevieve Dee, Samantha Carroll, Carla Klease, Sylvia Ng, Sunni Dawson, Tanya Diessel and Charlotte Campbell.
+Previous winners include Genevieve Dee, Samantha Carroll, Carla Klease, Sylvia Ng, Sunni Dawson, Tanya Diessel, Charlotte Campbell and Amie Mish-Wills.

 The awards selection panel will comprise of senior representatives of the legal profession in Queensland.
 All nominations will remain confidential.
 The decision of the selection panel is final and no correspondence will be entered into.